-- Dial XXXX (where XXXX is the four digit extension number at the station).
+- Dial the four digit extension number at the station.

-Extension numbers for the station should be provided by the expeditioner, either whilst they are at Kingston or after arrival at the station.
+Extension numbers for the station will be provided by the expeditioner.
 Callers from outside Australia should substitute 0011 in the above example with the international access code required by their local carrier.

 Faxing the stations

-Faxes can be sent to the stations by faxing them to designated numbers at Kingston that are configured to automatically forward the fax to the appropriate station.
+Send faxes to the stations by faxing them to designated numbers at Kingston.
+These numbers automatically forward the fax to the appropriate station.

 - Davis 03 6283 2657